hahmed/deadfire/README.md

 ### @apply

-@apply inlines your classes into your custom css.
+The `@apply` directive inlines your classes into your custom CSS, simplifying the process of applying existing styles to a new class.

 The CSS apply rule was [proposed to be included into CSS](https://tabatkins.github.io/specs/css-apply-rule/) however it was abandoned.
 Mixins simplify applying existing css to a new class.

-Let's see an example of how to declare mixins and use the @apply directive.
+Let's take a look at an example of how to use the @apply directive.
+Note that all utility classes are automatically cached.

 ```CSS
 .font-bold: {